 To complicate things, some otherwise healthy foods may also act as trigger foods.
 Finding out which foods trigger attacks can be difficult.

 1) Dietary Changes: Why Is Diet Important For Menstrual Migraine?

 Estrogen levels require stricter regulation compared to other hormones in your body to ensure the natural rhythm runs smoothly (2).

 Small variances above or below the normal regulated levels can have significant impacts on your health.

 The liver metabolizes estrogen.
 A healthy liver will rapidly metabolize estrogen but if it is overloaded with medications, artificial substances, chemicals or harmful substances from food or drink it can affect the metabolisation of estrogen.

-Your diet is thought to be the biggest factor affecting your hormones through the exposure to certain chemicals in food products.
+Our diet is thought to be the biggest factor affecting our hormones through the exposure to certain chemicals in food products.
 Research suggests that diet can attribute up to 90% of all factors affecting your hormones (3).

-Certain food ingredients act like toxins which can disrupt your hormonal balance, so try to reduce or eliminate these altogether.
+Certain food ingredients act like toxins which can disrupt your hormonal balance, so reducing or eliminating these help keep your hormones in balance.
 Examples of toxins you may commonly come across include:

 - MSG (monosodium glutamate) - found as a flavor enhancer in many processed foods.

 - simple carbohydrates